blbadger/blbadger.github.io/fractal-geometry.md

 ![peano 2]({{https://blbadger.github.io}}/fractals/peano_surface2.gif)

+As is the case in the first Peano curve, the true space-filling curve is the result of an infinite number of recursive steps.
+This means that the curve is also infinitely long, as the length grows upon each recursive step.
+Infinite length is a prerequisite for any space-filling curve.

 Note that both of these curves are nowhere-differentiable: pick any point on the curve, and it is an angle (a 90 degree angle to be precise) and as angles are non-differentiable, the curve is non-differentiable.
 Indeed it can be shown that any mapping from two to one dimensions (which could be considered to be equivalent to the definition of a space filling curve) is nowhere-differentiable if the mapping is one-to-one and onto.
 For some interesting repercussions of this on neural networks, see [here](/neural-networks.md).

 ### Fractals: objects with similarity dimension greater than their topological dimension